Skip to main content

 1. Manual Labeling via the Purview Label Client

-2. Using the Azure Information Protection (AIP) Scanner
+2. Azure Information Protection (AIP) Scanner

 1. Manual Labeling